How to care and maintain your E-bike battery

 Just like a regular bike, E-bike's need routine maintenance.
 An E-bike has a few more additional components like the motor and battery.
 The motor is pretty much maintenance free, but the battery requires regular charging.
 In my research, I have found a few different opinions about how you should care for your E-bike battery.

-Batteries are not cheap and are generally one of the most expensive components on your E-bike.
+Lithium-ion batteries are not cheap and are generally one of the most expensive components on your E-bike.
 They often can cost over $500 to replace.
-Here are a few quick tips and below I will further explain in more detail below.
+Here are a few quick tips for electric bike lithium-ion battery care.